smbsimon/ruby-submissions/1407/07_self_directed_project/simon_sara.markdown

 With Discuss, users can browse a list of books, find a good place in their neighborhood to chat, and share an invite with their social circles.

 I'm planning on pulling in data from the NY Public Library Digital Collection API.
-Users can input a key word and find books that match that keyword.
+Users can input a keyword and find books that match that keyword.
 This will spark some book ideas, as users will get a sense of what's out there to discuss.
 Next, users can use Google Maps to find areas of interest around them -- libraries, parks, restaurants, cafes, etc. Finally, they'll be able to take the name of the book and the name of the location they've selected, choose a date and time, and send a message to their friends inviting them to the discussion.

 ### Target Audience